scaleoutsean/sfc/README.md

   - Create a new user for SFC and limit access to .env and sfc.py to only that account.
 Better yet, use a vault service or Kubernetes secrets (not ideal, but probably better than plain text passwords in a VM)
   - Because SFC only needs to connect to SolidFire MVIP, host/VM/container can be connected only to SolidFire management network. sfc.py does not provide any external-facing service
 - Network
   - SFC only connects to SolidFire to gather metrics which are then sent to InfluxDB.
-No other connections are required.
-SFC never attempts to connect to the Internet
+No other connections are required (of course, DNS for name resolution may be needed).
+SFC never attempts to connect to the Internet on its own.
 - 3rd party containers and packages
-- InfluxDB
-  - Version 3.0 only supported admin tokens.
-Resource token support is being added, and ideally "database token" should be used for reading (Grafana, SFC, CLIs) and writing (SFC) data to InfluxDB.
-Multiple SFC instances could securely share one InfluxDB data base server if each SFC used a different database token.
-HTTP is possible, but SFC does not use that option
+  - InfluxDB version 3.0 only supported admin tokens.
+Multiple SFC instances can securely share one InfluxDB data base server if each SFC used a different database token, and they can also use the same InfluxDB database as every measurement is tagged with SolidFire cluster name.
+HTTP access to InfluxDB is possible, but SFC does not use that option
-  - Optional S3 service for InfluxDB data tiering should also use HTTPS and proper TLS certificates
+  - Optional S3 service for InfluxDB data tiering should also use HTTPS and proper TLS certificates as InfluxDB will reject invalid TLS on HTTPS S3 API endpoint.
+Among on-premises choices, the [Versity S3 Gateway](https://scaleoutsean.github.io/2023/06/14/versity-s3-posix-gateway.html) has been tested and found to work.
+MinIO should work as well.
   - Upstream containers (SFC base image, InfluxDB) are not audited or regularly checked for vulnerabilities by me.
 SFC doesn't run any external-facing service and InfluxDB is only accessed by Grafana.
 But feel free to inspect/update them on your own and use your own Influx and Grafana instances.
 SFC is built with fairly minimal dependencies, so that users can address vulnerabilities in 3rd party packages on their own
   - All SFC measurements are tagged with the SolidFire cluster name so multiple SFC instances can share the same InfluxDB database if shared access isn't a concern

+## The TLS nightmare

+This section has various information to help you not fall back to HTTP.

 ### How to upload your TLS certificate to SolidFire

 See this post on [how to upload a TLS certificate to SolidFire using Postman](https://scaleoutsean.github.io/2020/11/24/scary-bs-postman-ssl-certs.html).
 The same can be done via the API or from SolidFire PowerShell Tools.
 It takes 5 minutes.

-Optionally use a secure HTTPS reverse proxy with a valid certificate.
+Optionally use a secure transparent HTTPS reverse proxy with a valid certificate.

 With SolidFire's certificate chain on the host available to SFC, even a self-signed TLS certificate can help you avoid MITM attacks.

 ### TLS certificates for OS and containers

-This used to be "solved" by accepting whatever, but now that's no longer good enough.
-I don't have *your* valid or invalid certificate, so I can't "solve" it in SFC for you.
+This used to be "solved" by accepting whatever, but modern applications reject by default and sometimes don't have the option to accept invalid certificates.

-Python (and by extension, SFC) needs to be able to validate SolidFire's TLS certificate.
+Python (and by extension, SFC) needs to be able to validate SolidFire's TLS certificate and to do that it uses TLS from OS (or container) trust store.

-This has nothing to do with SFC, so please figure it out for your OS or container and [this is a great place to start](https://stackoverflow.com/a/39358282).
-A summary is offered below for your convenience.
+This has nothing to do with SFC, so please figure it out for your OS (or container) and [this is a great place to start](https://stackoverflow.com/a/39358282).
+What follows is a quick summary for your convenience.

-#### TLS in OS/VM environments

 Python should reference OS CA locations so if you add certificates so that `openssl` works, Python (and SFC) may too. [(source)](https://stackoverflow.com/a/66258111).